 Microbiome balance: The importance of gastrointestinal health for thyroid hormone conversion

-By Dr. Whitney Baxter, ND
+By Dr. Whitney Baxter, NDFeatures

 Naturopathic doctors often look to the gastrointestinal tract (GIT) for the root cause of conditions.
 A major link is the microbiome, the vast ecosystem of microbes existing mainly in the large intestine, that is important to our physiology for immune surveillance, digestion, and nutrient absorption.
 Altered intestinal microbial balance, commonly known as dysbiosis, impacts these important functions and has been implicated in conditions such as autoimmune diseases, depression, heart disease, skin reactions and nutrient deficiencies.